The Best Bug Repellents for Kids

 $6.95

 "For super buggy areas or hikes in the woods, all bets are off and we use DEET," said Clark, and for good reason.
-Dr. Balk advises using DEET repellents in heavily wooded areas to prevent bites not only from mosquitos but also from ticks, fleas and chiggers.
+Dr. Balk advises using DEET repellents in heavily wooded areas to prevent bites not only from mosquitoes but also from ticks, fleas and chiggers.
 Ticks carry deadly diseases such as Lyme which is why it's so important to use effective protection when you're in dense woods.
 "I second Marianne on the wipes being convenient and great for kids (except when we accidentally let them dry out, which happens to us a lot)," Clark said.

 Best Bug Repellent Lotion for Kids